Chloe x Halle: 2018–2019: The Kids Are Alright

-Both "Grown" and "The Kids Are Alright" served as the lead and second singles respectively of Chloe x Halle's debut studio album, The Kids Are Alright, which they announced in late February 2018.
+Both "Grown" and "The Kids Are Alright" served as the lead and second singles of Chloe x Halle's debut studio album, The Kids Are Alright, which they announced in late February 2018.
 Their single "Warrior" appeared on both the soundtrack for the film A Wrinkle in Time (2018) and their debut album.
-The duo performed the song "America the Beautiful" at Wrestlemania XXXIV in early April 2018.
+The duo performed the song "America the Beautiful" at WrestleMania 34 in early April 2018.
 Chloe x Halle released their debut studio album, The Kids Are Alright, on March 23, 2018, to critical acclaim.
 Promoting the album, Chloe x Halle performed "Happy Without Me" and "The Kids Are Alright" on Jimmy Kimmel Live!.

 Chloe x Halle's performance at Coachella Valley Music and Arts Festival was well received by critics.
-On May 31, 2018, it was announced that they would be the opening act for the U.S. leg of Beyonce and Jay-Z's On the Run II Tour, alongside DJ Khaled.
-Chloe x Halle were nominated for two Grammy Awards in December 2018 -- Best New Artist and Best Urban Contemporary Album (for The Kids Are Alright).
+On May 31, 2018, it was announced that they would be the opening act for the U.S. leg of Beyoncé and Jay-Z's On the Run II Tour, alongside DJ Khaled.
+Chloe x Halle were nominated for two Grammy Awards in December 2018.
+They were nominated in the Best New Artist and Best Urban Contemporary Album (for The Kids Are Alright) categories.
 At the ceremony, they honored American musician Donny Hathaway by performing his 1972 single "Where Is the Love", and they presented the award for Best Rap Album to Cardi B. Chloe x Halle's performance of "America the Beautiful" at the Super Bowl LIII was praised by their mentor Beyoncé and by several news publications.

-In July 2019, Disney announced that Halle Bailey had been cast as Princess Ariel in the upcoming live-action remake of The Little Mermaid, set to be directed by Rob Marshall.
-She would also record and perform the soundtrack for the film.
-Halle Bailey's casting as Ariel caused controversy, with some claiming that casting an African American in the role of Ariel was unfaithful to the original character.
-An online petition, #NotMyAriel, was started, trying to get the role of Ariel recast.
-Disney responded to the public with an open letter defending their casting.

 The duo appeared and performed on American media personality Nick Cannon's television show Wild 'n Out in late July 2019.
-In September 2019, their cover of The Platters's "Enchanted" was featured in the recap montage of Jesse Pinkman's arc on Breaking Bad to coincide the Netflix film El Camino: A Breaking Bad Movie.
+In September 2019, their cover of the Platters' "Enchanted" was featured in the recap montage of Jesse Pinkman's arc on Breaking Bad to coincide the Netflix film El Camino: A Breaking Bad Movie.